-Get away from the daily life and join other developers/designers/makers/people for the 10th Exile at the old folk highschool Vallekilde.
+Get away from the daily life and join other developers/designers/makers/people for the 11th Exile at the old folk highschool Vallekilde, Denmark.

 Prices includes a bed in shared room, all meals (great and healthy food), tea, coffee, cake.
-It also includes access to internet, sauna, cinema, exercise facilities, fireplace, and a music/audio room, painting and sculpting facilities.
+It also includes access to internet, sauna, some exercise facilities, fireplace, and a music/audio room, painting and sculpting facilities.
 As well as an extra great dinner at the end and a followed by a party with alcohol included.
-Students paying the discount price might have to sleep in a room with more people, so if you are picky you should pay the full price.

 Exile was started as a new initiative by two organizers of Nordic Game Jam (worlds largest game jam), Tim Garbos and Jesper Taxbøl.
 They teamed up with the coziest place in Denmark: Vallekilde Højskole.
-For the first ten Exile's it was a game jam with less focus on competition and more focus on the social aspects such as playing games, having a beer, and getting to know the European scene.
+For the first ten Exile's it was a game jam with less focus on competition and more focus on exploring far out ideas, having a beer, and getting to know the European scene.
 Today it is barely a jam, but we still meet up and work on and discuss our passion: Interactive things.